Shabbar786/User-Centric-milestone-project/README.md

 ### Status

 Project is complete and in goodworking order.
 All initial tasks set up are completed and acheived.
-Due to this being a static front-end only project some buttons and links will not be working.
+Due to this being a static frontend-only project some buttons and links will not be working.

 ### Inspiration